Athar996/contact-book-app/README.md

 *****************"View all  Contacts" button. *****************

---> after clicking it directs to view.php page where the Whatever data stored in the database the data gets retrieved  by performing 'select mysql command'. and displays in the table format.
+--> After clicking it directs to view.php page where the Whatever data stored in the database the data gets retrieved  by performing 'select mysql command'. and displays.